 Subjects taught are listed in full in the handbook of the faculty or board of studies responsible for the particular course within which the subjects are taken.
 Subject descriptions are contained in the appropriate section in the handbooks.

-The identifying numerical prefixes for each subject authority are set out on the following page.
+The identifying numerical prefixes for each subject authority are set out below.